34 min read

 Templates

-Plugins have contain templates which are predefined structures that help parse and validate user inputs for specific actions.
+Plugins contain templates which are predefined structures that help parse and validate user inputs for specific actions.

-In /packages/plugin-evm/src/templates/index.ts, there is a transferTemplate which acts as:
+Inside https://github.com/elizaos-plugins/plugin-evm/blob/main/src/templates/index.ts, there is a transferTemplate

 export const transferTemplate = `You are an AI assistant specialized in processing cryptocurrency transfer requests.
 Your task is to extract specific information from user messages and format it into a structured JSON response.